GeoscienceAustralia/ptha/R/source_contours_2_unit_sources/tutorial.md

 elevation_raster = NULL
 # elevation_raster = raster('../RAW/GEBCO/gebco_08.nc')

-# For computational efficiency, only compute Kajiura filtering in a box
+# For computational efficiency, only apply Kajiura filtering in a box
 # containing all points where the unit source deformation exceeds
 # kajiura_use_threshold.
-If in doubt
+Set to zero to apply Kajiura filter everywhere.
+# Use of a small positive number can be faster.
 kajiura_use_threshold = 1.0e-04

 # When applying the kajiura filter, the data is regridded onto a grid with
-# spacing=kajiura_gridsize.
+# spacing=kajiura_gridspacing.
 The latter should be small compared to the
 # horizontal distance over which the deformation changes significantly
-kajiura_gridsize = 1000 # m
+kajiura_grid_spacing = 1000 # m

 # Cell size for output rasters
 tsunami_source_cellsize = 1/60 # degrees